Kp0c/war-crimes-map/README.md

 - [ ] (Optional) extract data processing to the service worker to improve performance

 ## What I'd change if I had more time
-- I'd clusterize the events smarter.
+- I'd clusterize events smarter.
   Because we're clusterizing by the city, district, region, some dots are pretty far from their actual position until the user zoom in
 - Improve performance of mapping.
 Not sure what we can do here, because we need to map tens of thousands events on tens of thousands cities.
+I think ideally it must be performed on the server side and be stored together with the events
 - Do better scaling.
 With the current scaling approach, zoomed in version looks very ugly
 - Add more unit tests to cover service and components logic